canidlogic/dog/doc/PageTemplate.md

 - `has_prev` : 1 if there is a previous content page, 0 if not
 - `has_next` : 1 if there is a next content page, 0 if not
+- `page_name` : string containing the unique page ID
+- `page_time` : string containing the rendered page time
+- `page_seq` : 1 if in sequence, 0 if out of sequence
+- `page_pin` : 1 if page is pinned, 0 if not
 - `content` : array of single element containing page content

 The `has_prev` and `has_next` variables allow a template to determine whether this is the first content page, the last content page, a content page in the middle, or a _singleton_ page.
 A _singleton_ page has both `has_prev` and `has_next` set to zero.
 This occurs both in the case when there is only a single content page in the chronology and also for pages that have a pin-class of -1, indicating they are out of the chronology.
 The order of pages implied by the previous and next links is the same as the ordering of pages used in the catalog -- see the previous section for details.

+The `page_name` is the unique name of the page as stored in the database.
+By default, this is exactly the same as the page ID stored in records.
+However, if a variable in the `vars` table named `page_name_ucase` is defined to the value 1, then all lowercase letters will be raised to uppercase in this variable.
+Also, if a variable in the `vars` table named `page_name_special` is defined, then its string value replaces any underscores in the page name.

+The `page_time` is the timestamp of the page rendered as a string.
+First, the integer timestamp is interpreted within a local timezone.
+If a variable in the `vars` table named `time_zone` is defined, then this will be the local timezone used.
+The `time_zone` value must be a recognized name or offset string by the Perl `DateTime::TimeZone` module, such as `America/Chicago`.
+If no `time_zone` variable is defined, the timezone `UTC` is the default.
+Second, the locale for language-specific things such as the names of days of the weeks and months is set.
+If a variable in the `vars` table named `time_locale` is defined, then this will be set as the locale in the Perl `DateTime` module object.
+Third, the date format string is determined.
+If a variable in the `vars` table named `time_format` is defined, then this will be the pattern.
+Otherwise, the pattern defaults to `%Y-%m-%d` for the international YYYY-MM-DD format.
+The pattern follows the `strftime` syntax; see the documentation for the Perl module `DateTime` for further details.
+Finally, the date is formatted according the date format in the selected locale for the selected time zone.

+The `page_seq` defines whether the page is within the chronology, or whether it has a pin-class of -1, meaning that it is not in the chronology sequence.
+The `page_pin` defines whether the page has a pin-class that is greater than zero.  `page_pin` is always zero if `page_seq` is zero.

 The `content` variable is always an array of exactly one element.
 This allows `<TMPL_LOOP>` on `content` to be used like a namespace, making available all of the properties in the content object.  `<TMPL_LOOP>` is a misnomer in this case, because it is always run exactly once rather than looping over multiple items.